The Rise and Fall of the Heike

 Woodblock print of Taira no Kiyomori, by Yoshitoshi, published in the One Hundred Aspects of the Moon. 月岡芳年, Public domain, via Wikimedia Commons

-Near the end of the twelfth century in Japan, after decades of political meddling by the Fujiwara clan in Imperial court politics, an upstart samurai warlord named Taira no Kiyomori took control of his clan, the Heike (平家),1 in 1159.
-In 1179 he had become so powerful that he seized control of the capitol in a coup.
-The head of his hated rivals, the Genji clan (源氏),2 was executed and his sons forced to live in separate provinces.
-Further, the capitol was effectively a military dictatorship under the guise of maintaining the Imperial Court, with Taira no Kiyomori pressuring the Emperor to award him the court rank of 1st rank junior (just under the Emperor).
+By 1179 Kiyomori seized control of the capitol in a coup.
+The head of his hated rivals, the Genji (源氏) clan,2 was executed and his sons forced to live in separate provinces.
+The capitol was effectively under a military dictatorship under the guise of maintaining the Imperial Court, with Taira no Kiyomori pressuring the Emperor to award him the court rank of 1st rank junior (just under the Emperor).
+Kiyomori was said to wear brash clothing and flaunt Court etiquette.
+As he held onto power at the expense of the Emperor he could do what he wanted.

 Another woodblock print by Yoshitoshi dramatizing the illness and death of Taira no Kiyomori.
 Yoshitoshi, Public domain, via Wikimedia Commons

 As the opening lines of the Tales of the Heike eloquently state, the powerful do not last long, and ultimately self-destruct.
+So it was with Kiyomori and the Heike.

 1 Also called the Taira clan.
 The Chinese character 平 can be read as either hei or taira.
 Welcome to the world of Japanese kanji.

 2 Same situation: 源 can be read as gen or as minamoto.
+They were another imperial offshoot clan with similar status to the Heike.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.